condorandco/README/README.md

  </p>

-<p><b> I tend to be off-tab, but always feel free to whisper!! :]
+<p><b> I tend to be off-tab, but always feel free to whisper!! :]</p>
- </p> I am often with a friend or with my bf (who is often matching with me), whether I'm with them or not doesn't matter, you can always interact!
+ <p>I am often with a friend or with my bf (who is often matching with me), whether I'm with them or not doesn't matter, you can always interact!</p>
+ <p>I am an artist, and I do take commissions, DM me on any social abt it (especially Toyhouse and Tiktok).
+I don't draw ponies very much, I specialize in anthros and humanoids, but I can always try!</p>

 <img src="https://file.garden/aA_5BlelMxIUBG_x/d84dbm2-5695de0d-01b5-4ba3-92ee-a15a44b87c43.png" width="80%">